-“I f****** hate when the tours groups come through the favela.
-You know those tour companies that come on their jeeps taking people around the favela.
-They don’t know anything about life here” – said Luiz when I asked him about his opinion on Favela Tours.
+“I hate when the tours groups come through the favela.
+You know those Rocinha favela tour companies that come on their jeeps taking people around the favela.
+They don’t know anything about life here” – said Luiz when we asked him about his opinion on Rocinha Favela Tours.

-Rocinha was exactly what I expected.
+The Rocinha favela was exactly what we expected.
 Many parts of this favela still lack proper housing, sanitation, and electricity …

-…and its residents work hard to survive day in and day out, many on only $1-2 a day.
+Electric wires hang on the streets of Rocinha…and its residents work hard to survive day in and day out, many on just a few dollars a day.

 Its streets are filled with rubbish and the houses are built on top of each other.

-If you have any questions about my experience in the favela, please leave a comment below.
+If you have any questions about our experience in the Rocinha favela or Rio de Janeiro in general, please leave a comment below.

 Disclaimer: This post contains affiliate links which means that we receive a small commission on your bookings at no additional cost to you.